christina-cook/quoted/README.md

 6. To run the entire testing suite, click "Run 4 integration tests".
 Cypress will open a new window to run the tests.
 Watch the magic happen in real time!

+## Tech Stack
+The following technologies/tools were used to develop this application:

+- React, React Router
+- REST API
+- JavaScript
+- CSS
+- Cypress (integration testing)
+- GitHub Projects

 ## Using the App

+## Goals
+The focus of this project was to build an application that demonstrates knowledge of React, React Router, Asynchronous JavaScript, and end-to-end testing with Cypress.

+## Challenges and Wins

+**Challenges:** Hooks and functional components were utilized in the application; however, it was difficult to get the API data to display properly using the useEffect hook.
+A helper function proved to be easier to work with in the end.
+Targeting and removing class names on buttons was also challenging; some good ole vanilla JS seemed to be the best way, as opposed to setting something in state.

+**Wins:** A lot of time was devoted to planning for this project.
+Personas and user stories were created to describe the target audience, and wireframes detailed the initial design plans.
+Daily goals were tracked and new issues were added to the project board to keep the developer on track throughout the project.

+## Agile Workflow
+An agile workflow was used while developing this app by utiilizing the Kanban board on Github Projects.

+Close to 30 tickets (user stories, bugs, new features, testing tickets) were converted into issues and tracked throughout the 6 day sprint.
+Detailed iterations and milestones were created to set and track goals.

+The see the process, check out the project board [here](https://github.com/christina-cook/quoted/projects/1).